-This sheet gives you information about a voluntary position working with children and/or young people.
+This sheet gives you information about a voluntary position working with children or vulnerable person.
 It is designed to help you consider whether you would be able to fulfil this role and to give you important information about the appointment process.

-This church values its children and young people and we seek to ensure that those who work with them are suited for the role and are called by God.
-Because of this we also value those who give their time to work with children and vulnerable adults.
+This church values its children and vulnerable people and we seek to ensure that those who work with them are suited for the role and are called by God because of this we also value those who give their time to work with children and vulnerable people.
 A thoughtful appointment process expresses our valuing of the children and vulnerable adults of our church and also expresses our valuing of those who work with them.

 Job title

 Brief job profile

-Time commitment Day of week From untill
+Time commitment Day of week Fromto

+weekly/fortnightly/monthly Other:

 Planning will be required which may take approximately hours per week

 You would also be expected to attend the following meetings:

-Line management: You would be responsible to
+Line management You would be responsible to

 You would be responsible for

-All appointments are made initially for a probationary period of six months after which time the appointment will be reviewed and either confirmed or terminated.
+All appointments are made initially for a probationary period of six months after which time the appointment will